 Pianist-conductor Tarmo Peltokoski studies orchestra conducting at the Sibelius Academy conducting class with Sakari Oramo, Hannu Lintu and Jukka-Pekka Saraste, as well as piano with Antti Hotti as his teacher.
-He has studied orchestra conducting with among others Jorma Panula and Atso Almila and conducted several Finnish orchestras such as the Kuopio and Vaasa Symphony Orchestras, Kymi Sinfonietta and Seinäjoki City Orchestra, as well as the Manila Symphony Orchestra in the Philippines, where he was immediately invited to return.
+He has studied orchestra conducting also with Jorma Panula and Atso Almila, among others, and conducted several Finnish orchestras such as the Kuopio and Vaasa Symphony Orchestras, Kymi Sinfonietta and Seinäjoki City Orchestra, as well as the Manila Symphony Orchestra in the Philippines, where he was immediately invited to return.
 He will conduct the Finnish Radio Symphony Orchestra for the first time in October 2020 conducting Jukka Tiensuu's NEMO, and soon after in December with Helsinki Philharmonic Orchestra.

 As a pianist, Peltokoski is a prize winner of several national competitions: he won the Leevi Madetoja Competition in 2018 and got several special prizes at the Tampere Piano Competition in 2017.
 The same year he was the youngest competitor in the International Maj Lind Competition, only 17 years old.
 He has performed as a soloist with the Finnish Radio Symphony Orchestra, Tampere Philharmonic, Oulu Symphony Orchestra, Ostrobothnian Chamber Orchestra, Kuopio Symphony Orchestra and Vasa Symphony Orchestra, and has also played at several of the leading Finnish music festivals, including the PianoEspoo Festival 2019.
 He studied at the Youth Piano Academy from 2013 to 2019.